alexnguyennz/alexnguyen.co.nz/src/content/notes/astro.md

 <section>

-### Fallback issues with CSS animations
+### Issues with CSS animations

-There is a visual issue I've encountered with Firefox when using the `<ViewTransitions />` with the [default fallback](https://docs.astro.build/en/guides/view-transitions/#fallback-control) (for browsers that don't support the View Transitions API yet) and a CSS opacity animation on page load.
+There is a visual issue I've encountered with Firefox when using `<ViewTransitions />` with the [default fallback](https://docs.astro.build/en/guides/view-transitions/#fallback-control) (for browsers that don't support the View Transitions API yet) and a CSS opacity animation on page load.

 The opacity was set to 0 and set to animate to 100% with a CSS animation but using View Transitions resulted in the animation never running (or the opacity not being set).